misoelegant/rpm/il-practice-mod/README.md

     The models are instead named after the cousins that use them in VS mode, Marcy and Kuro.

 ## Changelog

+### Changes made in v0.4.1
+- Fixed an issue with Sum of ILs improperly updating.
+- Fixed a memory leak caused by pausing and unpausing the game.

 ### Changes made in v0.4.0
 - BGM/SE volume is saved automatically without having to manually save the game on the home planet.